oscarcardoso/oscarcardoso.github.com/about.md

 layout: page
 title: "About"
 description: ""
+group: navigation
 ---
 {% include JB/setup %}

-# My name is Oscar Cardoso.
+# My name is Oscar Julio Cardoso.

 I'm a mexican programmer working for Gameloft making games for the android platform.